dotnet/AspNetCore.Docs/aspnetcore/security/authentication/windowsauth.md

 ## Kestrel

 The [Microsoft.AspNetCore.Authentication.Negotiate](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.Negotiate) NuGet package can be used with [Kestrel](xref:fundamentals/servers/kestrel) to support Windows Authentication using Negotiate and Kerberos on Windows, Linux, and macOS.
-Authentication using NTLM is supported on Windows only.

 > [!WARNING]
 > Credentials can be persisted across requests on a connection. *Negotiate authentication must not be used with proxies unless the proxy maintains a 1:1 connection affinity (a persistent connection) with Kestrel.*